[Mr Philip Hollobone in the Chair]

 Colchester is easy to get to.
 I say that without undertaking to go there myself immediately, but I am keen to go and I will do my very best—I hope to go there this year.
 It is a short distance from London by train or car, and London Stansted airport and the ferry port of Harwich are also in close proximity.
 My right hon.
 Friend the Member for Maldon (Mr Whittingdale) spoke about the world war one aerodrome.
 I am not sure whether the Department for Digital, Culture, Media and Sport budget will allow me to fly to his constituency—if it did, it would probably be in a world war one biplane.
 It is an attractive location that I have read about, and a lot of aviation enthusiasts would definitely be interested in visiting it.
 I hope more people will hear about it after today’s debate.

 At London Southend airport there are a number of private helicopters that can be hired.
 Could I arrange for one to pick the Minister up at the London Heliport and take him to London Southend airport, so he can go to the aerodrome and maybe tour the whole area, going as far as Ipswich or somewhere even more exotic?

-The hon.
-Gentleman is very generous to offer to pay for that journey, but I could not possibly intrude in that way.
+My hon.
+Friend is very generous to offer to pay for that journey, but I could not possibly intrude in that way.
 We will see if we can get there by more conventional means.